HLMQA/neocornelia/_posts/2020-03-10-project-cornelia-hosts-two-day-international-workshop-on-art-markets-in-the-global-and-digital-age-university-of-leuven.md

 These were the questions discussed by scholars with different disciplinary backgrounds (in alphabetical order): Koenraad Brosens (KU Leuven), Laurens Dhaenens (KU Leuven), Anne Helmreich (Getty Research Institute), Christian Huemer (Belvedere Research Center, Vienna), Alba Irollo (Europeana Foundation), Antoine Isaac (Europeana Foundation), Florian Knother (Hong Kong University), Kim Oosterlinck (Université Libre de Bruxelles), Frederik Truyen (KU Leuven), Sandra van Ginhoven (Getty Research Institute), Katrien Verbert (KU Leuven), and Filip Vermeylen (Erasmus University Rotterdam).

+Unfortunately, the public conversation at the Royal Academy of Belgium for Science and the Arts, Brussels, was cancelled because of the COVID-19 outbreak.

 ![The public conversation at the Royal Flemish Academy of Belgium for Science and the Arts scheduled on 12 March was cancelled because of COVID-19.](/uploads/ESLovxQXYAEaTSh.jpg)